CSHoggard/academic-kickstart/content/post/getting-started/index.md

 ---
-title: Introducing William Morris palettes for the R Environment
+title: William Morris palettes for the R Environment (morris)
 subtitle: Test

 # Summary for listings and search engines